-A single donor makes up approximately 42% and 41% of the 2012 and 2011 outstanding pledges.
+A single donor makes up approximately 43 percent and 42 percent of the 2013 and 2012 gross outstanding pledges receivable.

 Litigation

 The Foundation is subject to other claims and lawsuits that arose primarily in the ordinary course of its activities.
 It is the opinion of management that the disposition or ultimate resolution of such claims and lawsuits will not have a material adverse effect on the financial position, change in net assets and cash flows of the Foundation.